intergalacticspacehighway/react-native-popper/README.md

 #### OverlayProvider
-- When using mode="tooltip", we use custom Portal so it doesn't shift accessibility focus when opened.
+- When using mode="tooltip", we use custom Portal to prevent shifting accessibility focus when opened.
 To use this Portal, we need to wrap the app with OverlayProvider.

 ```
 import { OverlayProvider } from 'react-native-popper';